 While the reduced usage rates can help you save, you might end up paying a lot more if you’re electricity usage gets out of hand for even a moment.
 It’s a risky tariff and it’s for that reason that customers must approach their retailer directly to opt in to this arrangement.

 Under a two-rate tariff (also known as a controlled load or dedicated circuit), customers can nominate one or more appliances to have metered separately and charged at a cheaper rate than the rest of the property.
-The catch is that energy is only supplied to nominated appliances during off-peak hours (11pm – 7am), meaning it’s not ideal for most appliances.
+The catch is that energy is only supplied to nominated appliances during off-peak hours (usually 11pm – 7am), meaning it’s not ideal for most appliances.

-Two-rate tariffs are most commonly used with electric storage hot water systems, heat slabs, pool pumps, or any appliance that doesn’t need to run through the day.
+Two-rate tariffs are most commonly used with electric storage hot water systems, heat slabs, pool pumps, or any appliance that doesn’t need to run throughout the day.
 Only the nominated appliance will receive a lower usage rate, while the rest of the property’s electricity usage is metered on one of the previously mentioned tariffs.